 If we compare with the older lighting technology like incandescents and fluorescents bulb with LEDs then LEDs offer many advantages.
 Present LED bulbs are 100% efficient for energy converting into light and LEDs is up to 50% more efficient than regular compact fluorescents bulb (CFLs).

 LEDs are up to 85% more efficient than the traditional incandescent bulb.
 LEDs can also last 2 to 5 times longer than CFLs bulb and 25 times longer than an incandescent bulb.
 LEDs bulb are not affected by extreme temperatures and produce a high quality of light.
 LEDs do not emit UV light and do not contain any hazardous materials like mercury.

 How LED Work?

 Modern days LED bulbs feature with “SSL” technology (Solid State Lighting).
-Generally a LED is a two lead semiconductor light source.
+Generally, an LED is a two-lead semiconductor light source.
 LED is a p–n junction diode that can emit light when it’s activated.
 When you apply a suitable voltage to the leads then electrons are able to recombine with electron holes within the device that can release energy in the form of photons.
 If you want to know more about LEDs working principle then please Google it.

 How Famous is LED Bulbs?

-Statistic are fond that, only in 2012 , more than 49 million LEDs were installed across the U.S and LEDs are saving about $675 million in annual energy costs.
+A statistic is found that, only in 2012, more than 49 million LEDs were installed across the U.S and LEDs are saving about $675 million in annual energy costs.

-The United State, Department of Energy estimates that just using of LED bulbs by 2025 will reduce 62% electricity demands for lighting.
+The United States, Department of Energy estimates that just using LED bulbs by 2025 will reduce 62% of electricity demands for lighting.
 LEDs will eliminate 258 million metric tons of carbon emissions.